101955 Bennu: Possible Earth impact

-On average, an asteroid with a diameter of 500 m can be expected to impact Earth about every 130,000 years or so.
+On average, an asteroid with a diameter of 500 m can be expected to impact Earth about every 130,000 years.
 A 2010 dynamical study by Andrea Milani and collaborators predicted a series of eight potential Earth impacts by Bennu between 2169 and 2199.
 The cumulative probability of impact is dependent on physical properties of Bennu that were poorly known at the time, but was found to not exceed 0.071% for all eight encounters.
 The authors recognized that an accurate assessment of 's probability of Earth impact would require a detailed shape model and additional observations (either from the ground or from spacecraft visiting the object) to determine the magnitude and direction of the Yarkovsky effect.

 The publication of the shape model and of astrometry based on radar observations obtained in 1999, 2005, and 2011 made possible an improved estimate of the Yarkovsky acceleration and a revised assessment of the impact probability.
 In 2014, the best estimate of the impact probability was a cumulative probability of 0.037% in the interval 2175 to 2196.
-This corresponds to a cumulative score on the Palermo scale of −1.71.
-If an impact were to occur, the expected kinetic energy associated with the collision would be 1,200 megatons in TNT equivalent (for comparison, TNT equivalent of Little Boy was approx 0.015 megaton).
+This corresponds to a cumulative rating on the Palermo scale of −1.71.
+If an impact were to occur, the expected kinetic energy associated with the collision would be 1,200 megatons in TNT equivalent (for comparison, TNT equivalent of Tsar Bomba, the most powerful nuclear weapon ever tested, was approximately 54 megatons, and that of the Tunguska event, the most energetic impact event in recorded history, has been estimated at 3–5 megatons, though another estimate is 20–30 megatons).

-The 2021 orbit solution extended the virtual impactors from the year 2200 to the year 2300 and slightly increased the cumulative Palermo impact scale to −1.42.
-The solution even included the estimated masses of 343 other asteroids and represents about 90% of the total mass of the main asteroid belt.
+The 2021 orbit solution extended the virtual impactors from the year 2200 to the year 2300 and slightly increased the cumulative Palermo impact hazard scale rating to −1.42.
+The solution included the estimated gravitational effect of 343 other asteroids, representing about 90% of the total mass of the main asteroid belt.